RoboticsDesignLab/jitterbug/README.md

  - A Variational AutoEncoder (VAE) in [`benchmarks/VAE.py`](benchmarks/VAE.py) (paper [arXiv:1312.6114](https://arxiv.org/abs/1312.6114))
  - A Linear Latent Dynamic Variational AutoEncoder (LLD VAE) in [`benchmarks/VAE_LLD.py`](benchmarks/VAE_LLD.py) (paper [arXiv:1506.07365](https://arxiv.org/abs/1506.07365))

  After training an autoencoder, it can be used by setting one of these Jitterbug attributes to True, depending on the autoencoder to use: `self.use_autoencoder`, `self.use_denoising_autoencoder`, `self.use_VAE`, `self.use_VAE_LLD`.
-Note that the name of the file containing the autoencoder model needs to be in the `self.jitterbug_autoencder.load_autoencoder()` function.
+Note that the name of the file containing the autoencoder model needs to be specified in the `self.jitterbug_autoencder.load_autoencoder()` function.

 ### Augmented Sequential Learning

-TO DO
+To make the learning process more robust, `benchmark.py` offers the possibility to learn sequentially using augmented Jitterbugs.
+For example, to sequentially run 10 simulations, enter the command `python benchmark.py --alg sac --task move_in_direction --logdir /path/to/desired/directory/ --domain augmented_jitterbug --num_sim 10`.
+From this, it will execute the following algorithm:

+ - Step 1: Generate an `augmented_jitterbug.xml` file by randomly modifying the original `jitterbug.xml` file.
+ - Step 2: Start learning a policy for 1e6 steps.
+ - Step 3: Save the policy and go back to step 1.
+Repeat the process 10 times.

+ Note that by default, only the shape of the legs and the mass are modified.
+More features can be tweaked such as (see [`jitterbug_dmc/augmented_jitterbug.py`](jitterbug_dmc/augmented_jitterbug.py):

+ - CoreBody1 density
+ - CoreBody2 density
+ - The global density
+ - The gear

 ## Common Problems

 ### Ubuntu: Problems with GLFW drivers